 - Gloves to protect your hands from the dense jungle

-June to September or December to February are the driest months, so is a good time of year to visit.
-However, it is a jungle so it can rain any day of the year.
+June to September or December to February are the driest months, so are good times to plan your visit.
+However, jungle weather can be unpredictable and it can rain any day of the year.

 Gorilla Permits in Rwanda are now $1500 USD.
 96 permits are available each day.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!